zecure/shadowd.zecure.org/content/documentation/architecture.md

     parent: documentation
     Identifier: DocumentationArchitecture
 title: Architecture
-longtitle: The architecture and protocol of Shadow Daemon
+longtitle: The Architecture and Protocol of Shadow Daemon
 weight: 10
 ---